Traralgon International

-The Traralgon International (formerly known as Traralgon Challenger) is a professional tennis tournament played on outdoor hardcourts.
-It is part of the ATP Challenger Tour and the ITF Women's World Tennis Tour.
-It is held annually in Traralgon, Victoria in Australia since 2006.
+The Traralgon International (formerly Traralgon Challenger) was a professional tennis tournament played on outdoor hardcourts.
+It was part of the ITF Women's World Tennis Tour until 2024, and part of the ATP Challenger Tour until 2022.
+It was held annually in Traralgon, Victoria in Australia since 2006.

 From 2006 to 2012, the tournament was held as an ITF women's event.
 From 2013 to 2019 the tournament was held as an ATP Challenger event.

+The 2014 Traralgon hosted two Challenger events, back to back from October 27 to November 9.

 In 2022, the tournament held both women's and men's events.

-The 2014 Traralgon hosted two Challenger events, back to back from October 27 to November 9.
+In 2024 W35/M25 ITF events both for women's and for men's were held (in two editions).